Wellesley College: Nontraditional age applicants

+Tuition and financial aid

+For the 2024–2025 school year, Wellesley's annual tuition was $92,060 per year, the first tuition cost for a Boston-area school (along with Boston University) to exceed $90,000 annually.
+In 2020–2021, the average annual aid offer was over $56,000.
+The maximum loan level for other students on aid is $12,825 total for four years.

 Rankings

-In its 2021 rankings of national liberal arts colleges in the U.S., U.S. News & World Report ranked Wellesley tied for fourth best overall, first for women's colleges, 13th for "best value", tied at 11th for "best undergraduate teaching", and tied at 63rd for "top performers on social mobility".
+In its 2025 rankings of national liberal arts colleges in the U.S., U.S. News & World Report ranked Wellesley seventh overall, first for women's colleges, 8th for "best value", tied at 23rd for "best undergraduate teaching", and 17th for "top performers on social mobility".

-In 2020, Washington Monthly ranked Wellesley 13th among 218 liberal arts colleges in the U.S. based on its contribution to the public good, as measured by social mobility, research, and promoting public service.
+In 2024, Washington Monthly ranked Wellesley 20th among 194 liberal arts colleges in the U.S. based on its contribution to the public good, as measured by social mobility, research, and promoting public service.

-In addition, Forbes 2019 "America's Top Colleges" ranked the institution 44th among 650 U.S. colleges, service academies and universities.
+In addition, Forbes 2024–25 "America's Top Colleges" ranked the institution 23rd among the top 500 U.S. colleges, service academies and universities.
 Wellesley College is accredited by the New England Commission of Higher Education.

 Student life

 Approximately 98% of students live on campus.
-Some cooperative housing is available, including a sustainable living co-op, a feminist co-op, and a French language house located slightly off-campus.
-Wellesley offers housing for Davis Scholars as well, though not for their children or spouses, which is a point of frequent debate on campus.

-The college has four dining halls, one each in Tower Court, Stone-Davis, and Bates Halls, and another in the Lulu Chow Wang Campus Center.
-Additional food options on campus include a convenience store/coffee shop in the Campus Center, a bakery in Claflin Hall, Collins Café outside the movie theater, El Table, a student-run sandwich shop in Founders Hall (an academic building housing many of the humanities classes), and Café Hoop, a student-run cooperative cafe in the basement of the Campus Center that is known for its late hours and queer-friendly environment.
-Next to Café Hoop is the pub, Punch's Alley, which serves alcohol to those over 21.

 For more than 50 years, Wellesley has offered a cross-registration program with MIT.
 Students can participate in research at MIT through the Undergraduate Research Opportunities Program (UROP).
 In recent years, cross-registration opportunities have expanded to include nearby Babson College, Brandeis University, and Olin College of Engineering.
-To facilitate cross-registration, the Wellesley College Senate bus connects Wellesley to the Harvard University and MIT campuses in Cambridge, Massachusetts; additionally, the college also operates a shuttle to the Babson College and Olin College campuses.
-It is also a member of a number of exchange programs with other small colleges, including opportunities for students to study a year at Amherst, Connecticut College, Dartmouth, Mount Holyoke, Smith, Trinity, Vassar, Wesleyan, and Wheaton.
+The college also has exchange programs with other small colleges, including Amherst, Connecticut College, Dartmouth, Mount Holyoke, Smith, Trinity, Vassar, Wesleyan, and Wheaton.